Winter Festival of Lights

 Clifton Hill is home to a number of Winter Festival of Lights displays during the winter season.
 Trees in this area feature warm white lighting with light strands hanging down from the limbs to resemble Spanish Moss Trees.
 At the foot of The Hill is an arrangement of illuminated spiral trees and decorative lighting at Oakes Garden Theatre.
 A large spiral tree containing ornaments and surrounded by presents is located at Grand View Marketplace.

 On the Victoria Avenue Promenade near the Upside Down House, see the heroes in a half-shell: Michaelangelo, Leonardo, Raphael & Donatello the Teenage Mutant Ninja Turtles!
 Two archways above the street welcome visitors as they enter the Clifton Hill District from both Ferry Street and on Victoria Avenue near Bender Street.
 The Clifton Hill District is also decorated with a cluster of giant 6′ retro light bulbs another great selfie photo opp.

 At the bottom of Clifton Hill is an area known as Grandview, for the Winter Festival of Lights this area will feature decorative lighting including spiral trees at Oakes Garden Theatre, the Grandview Christmas Tree with presents and trees adorn with warm white lighting and dangling strands to resemble trees with Spanish Moss.

 Moving towards the Falls, visitors can view the Festival’s iconic Zimmerman Fountain, the Niagara Parks Duck Pond and the illuminated Niagara Parks Police Building with Angels.

 Queen Victoria Park is beautifully illuminated with a forest of tree-shaped displays in various colours.
-Behind these trees white blinking lights are spread across the moraine which resemble sparkling stars in the night sky.
+Behind these trees, white blinking lights are spread across the moraine which resembles sparkling stars in the night sky.